Laser Books: History

+The Laser line published the first or second books of several writers, and it was important to beginning writers such as Powers.
+It greatly expanded the market for 50,000- to 60,000-word books.
 When Harlequin closed the Laser line, all rights were reverted to the authors.
-Several works including Jerry Pournelle's Exile to Glory had been accepted and the acceptance payment made, but the book was not yet published.
+Several works, including Jerry Pournelle's Exile to Glory, had been accepted and the acceptance payment made, but the book was not yet published.
 Those were also returned to the authors without any attempt to reclaim the advances paid.
-The Laser line was important to many beginning writers and greatly expanded the market for 50,000 to 60,000 word books.
-Many Laser books were later published by Pocket, Ace Books, and Tor.
+Many Laser books were later published by Pocket Books, Ace Books, and Tor Books.
 Some remain in print.